-- Cactus Cafe Bar – beach front coffee in Pollonia
+- Cactus Cafe Bar – beachfront coffee in Pollonia

-- Pollonia – a great combination of fishing village with a wide beach and good restaurants.
+- Pollonia – a great combination of a fishing village with a wide beach and good restaurants.
 Here’s where to stay in Pollonia.

 - Plaka – Cycladic houses and stunning sunsets in this winding town.
 Here’s where to stay in Plaka.

-- Mandrakia – traditional fishing village where you can lose yourself in time.
+- Mandrakia – a traditional fishing village where you can lose yourself in time.
 Here’s where to stay in Mandrakia.

 When is the best time to visit Milos?

 Located in the northern hemisphere, Milos has its summer broadly from mid-June to mid-September.
 When to visit Milos will be a personal preference.
 Personally, I’m a big fan of shoulder season travel – the months that are either side of peak season.
-Typically, there are fewer people, you have more chance of getting travel deals but the weather is still usually pretty good.
+Typically, there are fewer people, and you have more chance of getting travel deals but the weather is still usually pretty good.
 Here’s what you can expect in each season.

-April to June (Spring Shoulder Season) – Temperature approx. 16˚C to 24˚C – fewer tourists compared to summer season, potential for either travel deals or, at least, better availability of popular accommodation.
+April to June (Spring Shoulder Season) – Temperature approx. 16˚C to 24˚C – fewer tourists compared to the summer season, the potential for either travel deals or, at least, better availability of popular accommodation.
 Be prepared – the sea temperature will be bracing, not having yet warmed up after winter.
 Keep an eye on Easter dates as this will increase tourist numbers.
 I visited in June and it felt perfect, even if those first moments in the water took my breath away.
-Tip: pack a long sleeved swim top.
+Tip: pack a long-sleeved swim top.

 July to August (Peak Summer Season) – Temperature approx. 25˚C to 27˚C – by far the most popular time to visit, meaning far greater crowds.
-Not only is the weather the hottest, peaking in August, it corresponds with the school holidays (in the northern hemisphere).
-Availability can be more a challenge (book well in advance) and prices may rise to reflect that.
+Not only is the weather the hottest, peaking in August, but it also corresponds with the school holidays (in the northern hemisphere).
+Availability can be more of a challenge (book well in advance) and prices may rise to reflect that.
 You may also struggle to get into some of the more popular restaurants.
 Still, Greece in summer is magical with the least rain and the sea temperature is just perfect.

 September to October (Fall Shoulder season) – Temperature approx. 21˚C to 25˚C – if I had to choose between spring or fall shoulder season, I’d choose fall.
 You get all the benefits of visiting outside the peak summer season but with the added bonus of the temperatures, including the sea temperature, being much kinder.
 As with spring, keep an eye out for the October half-term school holiday when tourism will peak slightly.

-November to March (Winter season) – Temperature approx. 14˚C to 19˚C – If you’re looking to visit during winter season, I’d definitely book for November or March.
+November to March (Winter season) – Temperature approx. 14˚C to 19˚C – If you’re looking to visit during the winter season, I’d definitely book for November or March.
 December and January are the coldest and wettest months, and Milos with its beaches and boat trips is an island that is best enjoyed with at least a bit of sun.
-Plus, at around 15 degrees celcius, it takes a brave person to get into the winter sea.
+Plus, at around 15 degrees celsius, it takes a brave person to get into the winter sea.